nvimdev/lspsaga.nvim/README.md

 All highlight groups can be found in [highlight.lua](./lua/lspsaga/highlight.lua).

+`require('lspsaga.kind').get_kind_group` it will return all the SagaWinbar + kind name group . also include `SagaWinbarFileName SagaWinbarFileIcon SagaWinbarFolderName SagaWinbarSep`.these groups is special. so if you want use this api to custom the highlight. you need dealwith these 4 groups the last item is `SagaWinbarSep`.

 # Custom Kind

 Modify `ui.kind` to change the icons of the kinds.

 All kinds used in Lspsaga are defined in [lspkind.lua](./lua/lspsaga/lspkind.lua).
 The key in `ui.kind` is the kind name, and the value can either be a string or a table.
 If a string is passed, it is setting the `icon`.
-If table is passed, it will be passed as `{ icon, color }`.
+If table is passed, it will be passed as `{ icon, highlight group }`.

 # Backers
 Thanks for everything!